cbisiere/oai-pmh/README.md

 ## Uninstallation

-The following SQL statements wipes out the entire database and delete the associated user:
+The following SQL statements wipes out the entire database and then delete the associated user:

 ```sql
 DROP DATABASE IF EXISTS `oai_repo`;